tuttlem/Documents/Questions/UniVerse Database Engineer.md

 ## Support

-### Describe some of thw ways that you'd relieve database processing pressure on pooly performing files?
+### Describe some of the ways that you'd relieve database processing pressure on poorly performing files?

 * resize files